CMHAAorg/cmhaa-website/site/content/resources/commonwealth-bank’s-a-better-day-program.md

       CBA’s current challenge is to ensure employees continue to engage with and utilise the resources of *A Better Day* to drive behavioural change and maximise the benefits of the Program.
 As a starting point, ongoing promotion and advocacy of the Program will be required.
     title: Time and resources needed
+    leadtext: The Program was designed and built in-house over several months.
+In order to develop a truly holistic program, the resources within the Program were developed in consultation with a number of leading industry experts including psychologists, sleep specialists, exercise
+      physiologists, and dieticians.
   - type: rich-text
     richtext_top: true
     richtext: >-